Please screenshot this page and send it to info@mim-essay.com

 Continuously adopting the latest strategies, Abhyank is committed to ensuring that his clients receive the most effective guidance.
 His profound insights, extensive experience, and unwavering dedication have helped his clients securing of over 100 crores in scholarships, making him an invaluable asset for individuals aiming to advance their education and careers and leading both his ventures to seven-figure revenues.

-What is the average GMAT score for Columbia MBA?
+What GMAT score do you need for Columbia MBA?

 What is the acceptance rate for Columbia MBA?